 Usually, your immune system will keep the infection limited to one place (known as a localised infection).
 Your body will produce white blood cells, which travel to the site of the infection to destroy the germs causing infection.
-A series of biological processes occurs, such as tissue swelling, which helps fight the infection and prevent its spread.
+A series of biological processes occur, such as tissue swelling, which helps fight the infection and prevents it spreading.
 This process is known as inflammation.

-If your immune system is weakened or if an infection is particularly severe, the infection can spread through the blood into other parts of the body.
+If your immune system is weakened or an infection is particularly severe, it can spread through the blood into other parts of the body.
 This causes the immune system to go into overdrive, and the process of inflammation affects the entire body.

 This can cause more problems than the initial infection, as widespread inflammation damages tissue and interferes with the flow of blood.
 The interruption in blood flow leads to a dangerous drop in blood pressure, which stops oxygen reaching your organs and tissues.